-An ambitious approach to modern industrial strategy will deliver local growth and boost the UK’s global competitiveness
+An ambitious approach to industrial strategy will boost the UK’s global competitiveness

-Maintaining and building on the UK’s strengths in these wealth-creating sectors will help deliver on the Green Paper’s strategic pillars.
-This in turn will contribute to raising productivity across the whole country and ensuring the UK remains one of the best places in the world to innovate, do business and create jobs.
+Maintaining and building on the UK’s strengths in these wealth-creating sectors will help boost productivity across the whole country and make sure the UK remains one of the best places in the world to innovate, do business and create jobs.

-With the UK having begun the process for leaving the EU, we must ensure that the UK economy and our globally competitive sectors are best prepared for the global challenges they will face in the years ahead.
+With the UK nearing the end of the negotiations for leaving the EU, we must make sure that UK industry’s globally competitive sectors are best prepared for the challenges they will face in the years ahead.
 The government and industry should take this opportunity to be more ambitious about investing in the UK’s global competitiveness.

 read more about ADS PRIORITIES FOR AN AMBITIOUS MODERN INDUSTRIAL STRATEGY: